Strategy of Breakthrough for Health and Wealth

 These invisible principles power all of life.

 Newton discovered its simple formulas.
-F=ma that describe the formula for all Forces.
+F=ma describes the formula for all Forces.

 Einstein discovered the power of energy. e=mc2, describing energy proportional to mass and the speed of light, a constant 3 with 8 zeros m/s.